-- One is with Draenor materials because they are really cheap. (this option will probably be removed from the guide after everyone runs out of Draenor materials)
+- One is with Draenor materials because they can be really cheap.

-- The other options is to use the new Legion recipes, but it will cost you a lot more especially at the start of the expansion.
+- The other options is to use the new Legion recipes, but it will usually cost you a lot more.
 However, using the new Legion recipes, you get items that are useful and can be sold at the Auction House.
 You can also break down the armors at level 110 to get [Obliterum Ash], which you can turn into [Obliterum].

 First, visit your Tailoring trainer at Dalaran, or one of main cities of old Azeroth.
 Just walk up to a guard in a city, you can ask them where the Tailoring trainer is located.
 You can also find trainers at Ashran if you ask the guards.

 You have to get a [Draenor Tailoring] scroll to upgrade your maximum Tailoring skill to 700.
 This scroll will also teach you a few basic recipes which you will use to level Tailoring.